pkosmogl/HomeMadeScripts/HTCondorSubmission_for_BMTFvalidation/README.md

 The validation is usually performed by interactively running a `.py` file via `cmsRun`,
 like `cmsRun thePythonFile.py`.

-If the run inquestion contains a lot of events, of the order of `500,000` or more,
+If the run in question contains a lot of events, of the order of `500,000` or more,
 running only one job on all available events is time consuming and prone to machine crashes.

-For this reason the scripts given here provide a way to make parallel job submissions using
+For this reason the scripts given here provide a way to make parallel job submission using
 the HTCondor.
 Each job runs on a differen LS range and on a subsample of the overall number of
 events.

 For this example the `validate_bothAlgos_Cosmics.py` [1] file will be used,
 which is designed to run on Cosmics runs.
-Some lines inside the `.py` found here have been
+Some lines inside the `.py` have been changed,
-changed in order to differentiate the produced output files of each job submission.
+compared to the original one, in order to differentiate the produced output files of each job submission.

 ## The workflow
  1. Open the `.py` file and make sure that you fix the variable `dataset` and `gTag` to the